PDOK/texel/README.md

 ## Notes

 - It will take a Geopackage and writes a new Geopackage where all the (MULTI)POLYGON tables are sieve.
-  - All other geometrie tables are 'untouched' and copied as-is.
+  - All other geometry tables are 'untouched' and copied as-is.
-  - Other none geometrie tables are not copied to the new geopackage.
+  - Other none geometry tables are not copied to the new geopackage.
 - The area of a POLYGON is used for determining if the geometries will be sieved, not the extent.
 So geometries with a extent larger then the given resolution but with a area smaller then that resolution will be sieved.
 - A MULTIPOLYGON will be spilt into seperated POLYGON's that will be sieved.
 So a MULTIPOLYGON contain parts smaller then the given resolution will 'lose' those parts.